revoltchat/documentation/docs/stack/revite/plugin_api.md

     entrypoint: string;

     /**
-     * Whether this plugin is enabled
+     * Whether this plugin is enabled.
      *
      * @default true
      */